 Commissioning (for Learning Journey projects)

-The Head of Broadcast Commissioning at The Open University meets regularly with factual commissioners to identify future projects.
+The Head of Broadcast and Partnerships at The Open University meets regularly with factual commissioners to identify future projects.

 Working with the OU